JOML-CI/JOML/README.md

 Building a camera transformation
 --------------------------------
-In the same way that you can concatenate multiple simple affine transformations, you can use the methods perspective(), frustum() and ortho() to specify a perspective or orthogonal projection and lookAt() to create an orthonormal transformation that mimics a camera *looking* at a given point.
+In the same way that you can concatenate multiple simple affine transformations, you can use the methods perspective(), frustum() and ortho() to specify a perspective or orthographic projection and lookAt() to create an orthonormal transformation that mimics a camera *looking* at a given point.
 Those methods resemble the ones known from GLU and act in the same way (i.e. they apply their transformations to an already existing transformation):
 ```Java
 Matrix4f m = new Matrix4f()